Skip to main content

 Work Builds Muscle

 Although eating protein doesn't build muscle on its own, the presence of protein in an athlete's eating pattern is important.
 Believe it or not, when you exercise, such as lifting weights or running, some of your muscle cells break down.
-Protein from food helps repair this damage from exercising and builds up more muscle, making them stronger.
+Protein from food helps repair the damage from exercising and builds up more muscle, making them stronger.

 Strike a Balance

 While protein is important for building new muscles, eating the right amount of protein is key.
 Consuming more protein than your body needs may translate to excess calories that must be stored, usually in the form of fat.
 Too little protein consumption means your body has to supply it itself, which can result in muscle breakdown and loss.
-When you eat a balanced diet that includes enough calories and carbohydrates, your body won't use protein as a calorie source — it will spare it to build muscles and repair them when needed.
+When you eat a balanced diet that includes enough calories and carbohydrates, your body won't use protein as a calorie source — it will use it to build and repair muscles when needed.

 How Much Protein Is Enough?